JTFouquier/explana/readme.md

 # Install

 This project is under active development.
-Thank you for reporting any issues.
+Thank you for reporting any issues!

 ### Install source code

-> git clone git@github.com:JTFouquier/snakemake-MERF.git
+> `git clone git@github.com:JTFouquier/snakemake-MERF.git`

 Then, navigate to directory with the "Snakefile" and work from there.